 Policy 1d: Active research and data analysis should underpin the management of the World Heritage Site.

 - Action: Identify, collate, and analyse necessary sources of data from across all appropriate sectors.
 Years 2-5 (In progress)

 - Action: Create an integrated data management system for the World Heritage Site in conjunction with national and international partners.
 Years 2-3

 Policy 1e: The Management Plan should be a dynamic document, periodically reviewed within UNESCO timetables, which provides a framework for action.
 Any changes to the Plan must be agreed by the Programme Board, and the reasons for these should be carefully documented and communicated.

 - Action: Review Management Plan annually, documenting and communicating any amendments whenever significant change occurs.
-Years 2-5
+Years 2-5 (In progress)

 - Action: Conduct a wholesale review in 2019, constructing a new document for the next plan period.
 Year 5

 Policy 1f: The Partnership Board will accept responsibility for the Plan and ownership of it, delegating action to the Delivery Groups.

 Policy 1g: The Delivery Groups will consult widely, if appropriate.

 - Action: Establish and maintain a consultation database.
 Year 1 (Ongoing)